 - Negative Growth: This indicates the loss or decrease in sales of a company.

-2 Ways to Calculate Year over Year Growth with Formula in Excel
+How to Calculate Year over Year Growth with Formula in Excel: 2 Ways

 To explain the methods, we will use a dataset that contains information about the Sales Amount from 2014 to 2019 of a company.